Placement (electronic design automation): Objectives and constraints

 Additionally, it is desirable to finish the placement process quickly.
+This is difficult, given that most placement sub-problems are known to be at least NP-hard.

 Total wirelength is typically the primary objective of most existing placers and serves as a precursor to other optimizations because, e.g., power and delay tend to grow with wire length.
 Total wire length determines the routing demand and whether it can be satisfied by the routing supply defined by available routing tracks.
 However, making wires very short sometimes leads to local routing demand exceeding local routing supply.
 Such situations often require routing detours, which increase wire lengths and signal delays.
 Therefore, after preliminary optimization of total wirelength, it is also important to handle routing congestion.

+Most wire length metrics, including HPWL, are not differentiable.
+For this reason, most modern placers do not optimize wire-length directly, but rather construct their objective functions as a differentiable approximation of wire-length.
+There are many approximations available.

 Power minimization typically notes wires with greater switching activity factors and assigns greater priority to making them shorter.
 When many "hot" components are placed nearby, a hot spot may arise and lead to harmful temperature gradients.
 In such cases, components can be spread out.

-Basic techniques
+Typical methods

 Placement is divided into global placement and detailed placement.
 Global placement introduces dramatic changes by distributing all the instances to appropriate locations in a global scale with minor overlaps allowed.
 Detailed placement shifts each instance to nearby legal location with very moderate layout change.
 Placement and overall design quality is most dependent on the global placement performance.

 Early techniques for placement of integrated circuits can be categorized as combinatorial optimization.
 For IC designs with thousands or tens of thousands of components, simulated annealing methodologies such as TimberWolf exhibits the best results.
 When IC designs grew to millions of components, placement leveraged hypergraph partitioning using nested-partitioning frameworks such as Capo.
 Combinatorial methods directly prevent component overlaps but struggle with interconnect optimization at large scale.
 They are typically stochastic and can produce very different results for the same input when launched multiple times.

 Analytical methods for global placement model interconnect length by a continuous function and minimize this function directly subject to component density constraints.
 These methods run faster and scale better than combinatorial methods, but do not prevent component overlaps and must be postprocessed by combinatorial methods for detailed placement.